ZhifeiDou/Explanability-in-PSE-report-Classification/README.md

-This is the project code page for Zhifei's MIE1520 project, which is a sub project of the MEng project
+# Evaluating Explainability with LLM for Patient Safety Event Report Classification
+This is the research for Zhifei Dou under the supervision of Eldan Cohen.
+This project aims to evaluate the post-hoc explainability techniques (XAI) for fine-tuned models with classification heads and natural language explanations for generative models

+## Project Details
+The details of this project can be find [here]()